fulsstackJS-Fall2018/Period-4/README.md

 [Mini Project, part4 (Backend)](https://docs.google.com/document/d/11i1RJAfjQMgU-6RTLjcJNYyXRtAQzZOJFI-j4Kf2LVA/edit?usp=sharing)

 ## 03-12-Monday
-raphQL Client Side with React and Apollo.
+GraphQL Client Side with React and Apollo.

+#### Before this lesson you should:

+Read this [introduction](https://www.apollographql.com/docs/react/) to the Apollo client, the library we are going to use for GraphQL Client Side interaction

 **Exercises:**
 - [Apollo/React-exercises](https://docs.google.com/document/d/1BHFam0A4FdvYRspu0wC0PCjGmHvj4SuhJKTVcGq2cW8/edit?usp=sharing)